 It isn't always easy to diagnose cloudy pool water but now that you know the most common culprits you can hopefully fix the problem without adding any sanitizer or chemicals.
 It's also possible that all you need is to increase chlorine production on your chlorine generator or increase the amount of time your system is running throughout the day.
 If you don't own a salt water pool system you may just simply need to add more chlorine during times of high bather load, increased rainfall or extreme heat.

 The very first thing you should do is test your water using a quality pool test kit or take it to a local pool store.
 It is very common for test strips and even local pool stores to give unreliable test results so it's a good idea to double check.
 If you are a salt water pool owner we recommend an all in one kit that includes a reliable saline test.
 The money you spend on a good drop test pool kit is going to be worth every penny down the road.

-A lack of free available chlorine could be causing the cloudy water, if there is more than 0.3 ppm difference between total available chlorine and free available chlorine it means that you have high chloramines and a shock will be beneficial.
-A good pool shock will kill chloramines and free up the chlorine in your pool but keep in mind that a shock may temporarily cloud your pool so be sure to keep your filtration running and clean until it has cleared up.
+A low level of free available chlorine could be causing the cloudy water.
+If there is more than 0.3 ppm difference between total available chlorine and free available chlorine it means that you have high chloramines and a shock will be beneficial.
+A good pool shock will kill chloramines and free up the beneficial chlorine in your pool.
+Keep in mind that a shock may temporarily cloud your pool so be sure to keep your filtration running until it has cleared up.

 If you have determined that your pool chemistry is balanced including acceptable free chlorine levels, your next option is to try a pool water clarifier.
 Pool clarifiers are a coagulant that clumps tiny particles together into bigger particles so they have a better chance of being filtered out.
 If you use a clarifier keep your filter system running and clean at all times and your filter may require a backwash or cleaning during the process.